TAJassson/mhf_questlists_reader/README.md

 - You should decrypt quest file itself with a tool called `ReFrontier` before you use `Add` button.
 - Each questlist files are able to contain up to 42 quests.
 - While you can add new quest to list, you cannot add new list file via editor.
 Thus, I recommend you not to delete all quests from one of list files.
 I mean leave at least one quest in list.
 - `Export` button creates new questlist files, and overwrites if there is one there with the same name files.
-- Save change option has not yet implemented.
+- `Save change` button is used to save current selected quest changes.

 # Known issues
 - Sometimes `Delete` button doesn't work correctly.